Don Paul (linebacker)

-He was inducted into the UCLA Athletic Hall of Fame in 1986.
+Paul was inducted into the UCLA Athletics Hall of Fame in 1986.
 He was one of only two players to play in six UCLA-USC games during the World War II years.

+Paul was assistant coach for the Rams when Bob Waterfield was the head coach.
+The staff included Hamp Pool and Jim David.

 After Paul's football career he joined up with Roy Harlow and established the Rams Horn restaurant.
-Later he and Harlow teamed up with former LA Ram great Bob Waterfield and The Voice of the Rams Bob Kelley and opened up the Pump Room restaurant.
+Later he and Harlow teamed up with former Rams quarterback Bob Waterfield and Rams radio play-by-play broadcaster Bob Kelley opened up the Pump Room restaurant.
 He died after an illness on November 8, 2014.